 Flexibility to pay more - increasing your benefits

-If you want to make additional pension savings to increase your pension benefits there are two tax efficient ways to do so from April 2014.
+If you want to make additional pension savings to increase your pension benefits there are two tax efficient ways to do so.
 These are Additional Voluntary Contributions (AVCs) and Additional Pension Contributions (APCs).

 Additional Voluntary Contributions (AVCs)